Too long; didn't solve: Limitations and Future Work

-Several of the analyses in this work are best understood as descriptive first-pass summaries rather than final statistical treatments of the underlying phenomena.
-In particular, our main response variable $x_{i,m}$ is discrete and bounded, since it is derived from only five attempts per model, and our disagreement measure is mechanically constrained by mean failure.
-For this reason, richer follow-up analyses would be valuable.
+Several analyses in this work are best understood as descriptive first-pass summaries rather than final statistical treatments of the underlying phenomena.
+The response variable $x_{i,m}$ is discrete and bounded, since it is derived from only five attempts per model, and our disagreement measure is mechanically constrained by mean failure.
+Future work should therefore model the fail count $k_{i,m}$ directly, for example using a hierarchical binomial model with model-specific and problem-specific effects.

-A natural next step would be to replace the linear mixed-effects analysis with a hierarchical binomial model.
-Instead of treating $x_{i,m}$ as approximately continuous, one could model the fail count $k_{i,m}$ directly as a binomial outcome with five trials, while allowing model-specific and problem-specific random effects.
-Such a formulation would better respect the discrete structure of the data, allow uncertainty to be propagated more appropriately, and provide a more principled estimate of how prompt length and solution length relate to failure probability.

-A second improvement would be to model problem-level heterogeneity more explicitly.
-In the present analysis, structural length is used as a proxy for aspects of task complexity, but it is unlikely to capture all relevant variation across problems.
-Future work could introduce crossed random effects for both model and problem, or latent problem-difficulty parameters, in order to separate the contribution of structural length from unobserved mathematical difficulty more cleanly.

-The analysis of cross-model disagreement could also be refined.
-Because variance is bounded by mean failure, raw variance correlations are geometrically constrained and difficult to interpret.
-Our normalised variance analysis removes the dominant outer bound, but it does not eliminate all finite-sample and combinatorial structure induced by the small number of models and the discreteness of the observed failure fractions.
-A more informative direction would therefore be to develop disagreement measures derived from an explicit probabilistic model, or to study latent between-model dispersion parameters jointly with mean difficulty rather than summarising disagreement through task-level variance alone.

-More broadly, it would be useful to test the robustness of the present findings across additional datasets, model families, and evaluation protocols.
-Our benchmark is intentionally adversarial and the analysis is based on five contemporary models evaluated under a fixed repeated-attempt setup.
-Replicating the structural-length analyses on other mathematics benchmarks, as well as on future generations of reasoning models, would help determine which effects are benchmark-specific and which reflect more stable properties of LLM mathematical reasoning.
+A richer model could also separate observed structural length from latent problem difficulty more explicitly.
+In the present analysis, prompt length and solution length are treated as measurable structural variables, but they may also correlate with unobserved mathematical complexity.
+Crossed random effects for problem and model, or latent difficulty parameters, would provide a more principled way to estimate how much variation is attributable to structural length rather than to unmeasured task difficulty.

+A natural continuation of this work would be to extend the analysis to a broader set of models and benchmarks.
+Our model set was chosen to balance strong proprietary systems with an optimized open-weights model, but five models is still a small sample for drawing conclusions about model families.
+Replicating the analysis on additional reasoning systems, public benchmarks, and length-controlled task variants would help determine which effects are specific to this adversarial dataset and which are more general features of mathematical evaluation, from which more concrete proposals for improving model evaluations could be drawn.